-Next to Amalsi or Salerno, Ravello is a good place be a base to explore the Amalfi coast.
-All hotels are withi walking distance from the centre.
+Other than Amalfi or Salerno, Ravello is also a perfect base to explore the Amalfi coast.
+All hotels are within walking distance from the centre.

 How to get there

-Take SITA buses from Salerno, Positano, or Sorrento and arrive at Amalfi.
-Then you can change to another SITA bus to reach Ravello.
+- Take SITA buses from Salerno, Positano, or Sorrento and arrive at Amalfi.
+Then change to another SITA bus to reach Ravello.
 Or, walk up the hill to Ravello.

 - While SITA buses are an excellent alternative to cars when traveling the Amalfi coast, they can become very crowded during the high traffic summer seasons.
 Make sure to check the bus schedule ahead.